Common Side-effects of Pregnancy Morning Sickness, Acid Reflux, Constipation

 - Taking it easy, resting and trying to relax will make the symptoms subside.

-- If you are over-breathing then see your doctor for advice about breathing exercises.
+- If you are over-breathing then contact your doctor for advice about breathing exercises.

 - Gentle exercise like a walk can also help.
 This will also improve your sleep and make you feel fitter and less tired, both of which help indirectly.

-Itching in pregnancy is very common.
+Itching is a very common side effect of pregnancy.
 It may be all over the body or it may be localised to one area.
 All-over itching is often due to skin dryness and stretching of skin, particularly on the tummy (abdomen).

 Specific areas of itching, particularly small patches, are often due to skin infections.
 These can be caused by fungi such as tinea or thrush, or by germs (bacteria) which may cause hair follicles to become infected (folliculitis).